RossOgilvie/3rbrWebsite/README.md

 How to administer this website
 ------------------------------

 The website is designed to be easy to administer.
 The pages are either static, and the content can be editted directly in html, or the pages loads content automatically from files in specific folders.
-Additionially, common elements (such as the site header and nav bar) are stored as html snippets and then magically inserted into each pages as it is requested.
+Pages are assembled by a central file, builder.php, which combines common elements (such as the site header and nav bar html snippets) and content as it is requested.
 This way sitewide changes are easy to maintain.
+Magical htaccess mod_rewrite rules are used for nice urls.

 ### Dynamic Pages
 The profiles page (profile.php), the documents page (docs.php), and the gallery page (gallery.php) all load their content based on different folders.
 You should not have to edit these pages directly to add or remove stuff from the website.